-This policy and related procedures apply to all areas of the University regardless of physical location.
+This policy and related procedures apply to all lost items found on University-owned or leased property.

-Items will be considered to be lost or abandoned when found in an area where items are not normally left for a long period of time, or after the building is closed to the general public.
-Facilities with 24-hour operations will determine a local policy for determining when items will be considered abandoned for purposes of this policy.
+Items will be considered to be lost when found in an area where items are not normally left for a period of time, or after the building is closed to the general public.
+Facilities with 24-hour operations will determine a local policy for determining when items will be considered lost for purposes of this policy.
 If an item is found which may be stolen or contraband, University Police or Security offices must be contacted immediatelyEach college, campus and administrative unit must designate an office that will handle lost and found items and will be considered a lost and found repository.
 Click here for a list of repositories.

-It shall be the responsibility of each repository to safeguard lost items, participate in efforts to return items to the owners, and to arrange for disposition of items unclaimed after specified periods of time according to University policy and the laws of the Commonwealth of Pennsylvania.
-The University will make a reasonable effort to return items to the rightful owner, but assumes no liability if an item is returned to the wrong individual or if an item placed in a repository is mislabeled, misplaced, or damaged.
+It shall be the responsibility of each repository to safeguard lost items, participate in efforts to return items to the owners, and to forward items unclaimed after specified periods of time as outlined in Procedure AD2001.
+The University will take reasonable efforts to return items to the rightful owner, but assumes no liability if an item is returned to the wrong individual or if an item placed in a repository is mislabeled, misplaced, or damaged.

 Procedure AD2001 shall provide specific details regarding the handling of lost and found items and operation of lost and found repositories.